Is recruitment the bane of your life?! We know many founders who feel like this...

 If you avoid the three mistakes and do this one thing, then you’ll be a long way to sorting out your recruitment pain.

-And if you need a bit of help with your recruitment engine, feel free to get in touch with me or find time for a chat.
+And if you want to hire brilliant candidates and give them an exceptional experience that reflects your culture, check-out our Recruitment playbook or find time for a chat.
 At The Pioneers, we can help with employer branding and talent attraction; talent selection and candidate experience; and automating your onboarding journey.